Support in North Carolina (2026)

 North Carolina courts have discretion to set the duration of alimony based on the facts of the case.
 Alimony may be awarded for a fixed period or indefinitely.
 It terminates upon the death of either party, the remarriage of the dependent spouse, or the cohabitation of the dependent spouse with another person in a relationship analogous to marriage.
 The paying spouse may petition to terminate or reduce alimony based on cohabitation, but must prove the relationship meets the statutory standard.

 North Carolina’s child support guidelines offer a structured starting point, but the three-worksheet system, deviation factors, and the outsized role of marital misconduct in alimony determinations create real complexity.
+The interplay between postseparation support and alimony adds another layer that requires careful planning.
 If adultery or other misconduct is a factor in your case, the financial stakes are especially high.

 If you are navigating child support or alimony in North Carolina, consider scheduling a free consultation to discuss your situation with a family law professional who understands the state’s rules.